 In addition, SBP’s Veterans Corps program creates opportunities for veterans to continue to serve their community through SBP’s extensive AmeriCorps program.

-SBP’s mission is to ensure that disaster-impacted citizens and communities recover in a prompt,
+SBP’s mission is to ensure that disaster-impacted citizens and communities prepare for, and recover from, disasters in a prompt,

 efficient and predictable manner.
-Through Disaster Recovery Lab, SBP will work to share lessons
+Through DRRL, SBP will work to share lessons

 learned, prevent common barriers to recovery and help communities utilize SBP’s standardized,